VoronDesign/VoronUsers/orphaned_mods/printer_mods/README.md

 Alternately mod authors are welcome to create an issue in regards to their mod if they no longer want to maintain it.

-# Pull Requests against abandoned mods
+# Pull Requests against orphaned mods
 Pull requests can be generated against these mods by anyone, ignoring the normal requirement to get the approval of the original author.
-PRs against abandoned mods not made by the original author should only be merged with multiple reviewer approvals, and should generally be limited to bug fixes and maintenance patches.
+PRs against orphaned mods not made by the original author should only be merged with multiple reviewer approvals, and should generally be limited to bug fixes and maintenance patches.

 ---